carlosp420/nymphalidae_diversification/response_to_reviewers.md

 **"Circles on nodes indicate the diversification shift number as found by MEDUSA.
 Numbers next to circles indicat the posterior probability values for such nodes."**

+**25. Reviewer's Comment:**

+Figure 2: Omit the legend in the figure (“Boxplot of diversification...”) and revise the legend to read: “Diversification rates for taxa estimated by MEDUSA on the sample of 1000 trees.”

+**25. Response:**

+> We removed the legend from the figure file and rewrote the legend in the MS as suggested by the reviewer.